hansiemithun/json2xl/README.md

                   orientation: 'landscape',
             }
           }
-		Worksheet settings such as print, outlines and margins, etc. Plz refer the doc 	         of excel4node for more idea about this.
+		Worksheet settings such as print, outlines and margins, etc.
+        You can refer the excel4node doc for more idea about this.